 Monumental change took place within the confines of Eluveitie.
 Anna Murphy and her entourage (or faction, as evil tongues have it) left the band in 2016 seemingly in protest.
 And that meant long-time drummer Merlin Sutter and guitarist Ivo Henzi left with her to found Cellar Darling.
 Or – as the lore goes – Merlin got left first and the others chose to follow suit.

-Methinks that Eluveitie functions better in an unrestrained Folk environment too than with their recent metal streak.
+Methinks that Eluveitie functions better in an unrestrained Folk environment, more than with their recent metal streak.
 Or is it that Origins and Helvetios displayed too many of the same metal tricks over a number of years?
-With a declining level of quality to boot.
 Whatever the case, the idea to follow up with an Evocation 2.0 is a good one.

 Now, the true instrumentals on this record really – and I mean really – shine.
 This is full steam jam level, straight ahead.
 Eluveitie demonstrated this distinct quality already before and I sometimes wondered why they would not exploit this trait further.
 A good example would be Isara on Everything Remains (as it never was).

 But fear not, Lvgvs (read Lugus) will help to get over the cheese some.
-Like a kirsch you are supposed to drink after fondue.
+Like a kirsch that you are supposed to drink after a fondue.
 This one talks about an obscure deity right out of the Celtic Pantheon.
-Now by definition, Eluveitie took a real unholy liking to arcane gods on Evocation II – Pantheon, by Toutatis (Or Tovtatis, as the title of the track goes).
-Not surprisingly, this is all about the pantheon of Celtic Gods.
+Now by definition, Eluveitie took a real unholy liking to arcane gods on Evocation II – Pantheon, by Toutatis.
+Or Tovtatis, as the title of the track goes.
+Not surprisingly, this is all about the pantheon of Celtic gods.
 These guys have become so cvlt – in a very pagan kind of way.

 Lastly, a word to those fans gnashing their teeth from a lack of metal in their Eluveitie cereal mix.
 Well, fear not.
 It will eventually come back.
 Chrigel Glanzmann will probably not be able to hold back for very long.
 So, let’s wait and see what the future of this band still brings.
 The RMR crew for one will continue looking.